-Chapter 13
+Jason Hawk Chapter 13

-The next day was a little overcast and cold.
+The day dawned overcast and cold again.
 The surrounding hills were a faint smudge in the half gloom of dawn when the two SOU agents awoke.
 They'd set the alarms on their mobiles last night, as they didn't want to be caught snoozing when the police arrived.
 They quickly breakfasted - it had to be a 'cold camp' this morning.
 Nothing could give them away and spoil the operation!